ntu-info/05-bloggerwang1217/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/SO1PVZ3b)
 # Neurosynth Backend

-A lightweight Flask backend that exposes **functional dissociation** endpoints on top of a Neurosynth-backed PostgreSQL database.
+A lightweight Flask backend that exposes **functional dissociation** endpoints on top of a Neurosynth-backend PostgreSQL database.

 The service provides two APIs that return studies mentioning one concept/coordinate **but not** the other (A \ B).
 You can also query the opposite direction (B \ A).